Designmoves/DesignmovesStrictViewVars/README.md

 This module makes it possible to set `strict_vars` and allows debugging your code more thoroughly.

 ## How to use
-Copy `designmovesstrictviewvars.global.php.dist` to your `config/autoload` folder and rename it to `designmovesstrictviewvars.global.php`.
+Copy `designmoves-strict-view-vars.global.php.dist` to your `config/autoload` folder and rename it to `designmoves-strict-view-vars.global.php`.
 You can now change the contents of that file to your needs.